Best Mattresses for Heavy People

 - Memory foam mattresses tend to trap heat.

 - Some sleepers dislike the “sinking” feeling of the mattresses conforming to your body.
 A larger sleeper will tend to be particularly aware of this feeling.

 An innerspring mattress is comprised of steel coils or springs.
-These coils are available in a range of thickness, from 12 (being the most easily compressed) to 18 (being the firmest).
-This allows innerspring mattresses to be offered a wide variety of firmness options.
+These coils are available in a range of thicknesses, known as the gauge.
+A lower gauge means a tougher, firmer coil.
 The coils are usually cushioned and encased in a quilted fabric, then topped with less than two inches of comfort layers.
 These layers range from cotton to memory foam to latex.

 - You can choose your firmness preference, with a wide range available.

 - Space between the coils allows for easy ventilation and more airflow, allowing body heat to escape and making for a cooler sleeper.